econia-labs/econia-v5/CONTRIBUTING.md

 ### `pre-commit`

 This repository uses [`pre-commit`].
 If you add a new filetype, you `SHOULD` add a new [hook][pre-commit hook].
+See [adding new hooks] for additional info.

-See the `cfg/` directory for assorted formatter and linter configurations.
+In the `cfg/` directory are all of the `pre-commit` configuration files for various hooks.

-To install our `pre-commit` hooks locally and/or run our python formatter scripts, please see the [python hooks readme].
+To set up your local workspace to use `pre-commit` or change any of the hook configurations, please see the [pre-commit configuration README].

+If you'd like to run our Python formatter locally to pass `pre-commit` checks, you can [run our Python format script].

 ### GitHub actions